About Liz

 Liz, a former teacher of English and Learning Support, has delivered creative writing and language workshops for 20 years.
 She has held residencies in many schools across Scotland and delivered schools’ workshops as far afield as Beijing.

-Liz Niven regularly holds residencies, short and longer term, across Scotland.
+Liz Niven regularly holds Educational residencies, short and longer term, across Scotland.

 These have been hosted by the Scottish Poetry Library, Scottish Book Trust and the Poetry Society of London as well as individual Education, Arts teams and City Councils, Scottish National Gallery, Historic Scotland.
 She has facilitated creative writing for pupils and staff through CPD in Scottish Authorities.